TeresaCristina/simple-functions-c/README.md

-Simple Functions for C/C++
+# Simple Functions for C/C++

+## Description

 This is a compendium of stand alone simple functions for c/c++.
 Most of them were created during my degree at Seneca College.

-They are NOT part of school assignments,but little snippets of code that I create to make my life easier. :)
+They are NOT part of school assignments,but little snippets of code that I create to make my life easier. :smile:

-IF YOU ARE A STUDENT: do not pass this as your work.
-Part of the joy of learning it to learn how things work.
+#### IF YOU ARE A STUDENT

+Do not pass this as your work!
+Part of the joy of learning it to understand how things work.
 This can only be accomplished if you put effort in your own work.

+## Instalation

+## Contact

+tcpaixao-costa@myseneca.ca